 More than 80% of children with leukemia today survive intense courses of chemotherapy.
 These children are alive today because of the courage of their physicians and the willingness of their grieving patents to try other new promising drugs.

 With the present hopeless attitude of physicians attempting to care for patients with ALS, it is easy to understand why more patients with ALS commit suicide than any other disease.
-In some Scandinavian countries patients with ALS commit suicide six times more frequently than with any other disease.
+In some societies patients with ALS commit suicide six times more frequently than any other disease.
 (10)

-Surely it is time to try something new or prove that the suggestion that a liver transplant might well arrest the progressive muscle weakness is categorically implausible or at a minimum evaluate the effect of repetitive plasmapheresis on arresting the rate of his progressive muscle loss and possibly extending the life of an ALS afflicted patient.
+Surely it is time to try something new or prove that the suggestion that a liver transplant might well arrest the progressive muscle weakness is categorically implausible.